Khovanov homology from Floer cohomology: The isomorphism

-The final condition implies that the $\omega'$-parallel transport maps have globally defined flows on the symplectic completions of the fibres (which was not obvious for the $\omega$-parallel transport maps).
-If we fix a regular fibre $(\scrY_n, \omega'|_{\scrY_n})$ and write $\Symp_\infty(\scrY_n)$ for the group of symplectomorphisms of $\scrY_n$ which are modelled on contactomorphisms at infinity, there is a global monodromy representation
+\begin{proof} The first statement is the conclusion of Proposition \ref{prop:good_Kaehler_general}.
+For the final statement, the global monodromy representation

-which is obtained from the previous construction by taking $B$ to be the complement of a relatively compact open neighbourhood of the discriminant in configuration space.
-Similarly, parallel transport maps exist over compact subsets disjoint from the critical values of the Morse-Bott Lefschetz fibrations obtained by restricting $\chi|_{\Slice}$ to a disc transverse to the discriminant in $\Conf_{2n}(\bC)$.
+is obtained from the previous construction by taking $B$ to be the complement of a relatively compact open neighbourhood of the discriminant, so $B$ is a deformation retract of configuration space.
+Similarly, parallel transport maps exist over compact subsets disjoint from the critical values of the Morse-Bott Lefschetz fibrations obtained by restricting $\chi|_{\Slice}$ to a disc transverse to the discriminant in $\Sym_{2n}(\bC)$.
 It follows that parallel transport maps are globally defined for $W_i$ along paths which do not go into the origin, which completes the proof. \end{proof}